typedb/typedb-dataset-generation/README.md

 # bookstore-example
-Example data for an book shop web store
+Example data for a book shop web store